Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 Head and body: Pin the body to the head first making sure that the head is in the centre from the front and back.
 Sew the body to the head adding more stuffing if needed.

-Arms: Pin the arms to the body in a forward facing angle (at about 45°) making sure both arms are symmetrical from the front and back.
+Arms: Pin the arms to the side of the body in a forward facing angle (at about 45°) making sure both arms are symmetrical from the front and back.
 Sew the arms to the body.
 I placed the arms between R31 and R37 of the body.

 Legs: Turn the body upside down with the nose facing away from you.
 Pin the legs to the body as shown in the photo below making sure they look symmetrical.
 The best way to ensure you are happy with the placement of the legs is to sit your toy up and adjust the placement of the legs if needed.
 Sew the legs to the body.
 I placed the legs between R3 and R9 of the body.